asteris-llc/converge/docs/content/resources/package.apt.md

 ```

 ## Parameters

 - `name` (required string)

   Name of the package or package group.
+Cannot be an empty string.

 - `state` (State)